lmiller1990/firestore-vue-chat/BLOGPOST.md

 There are actually two ways to add data to a collection in Firestore, `set()` and `add()`.
 When using `set()` you must specify an id for the document.
 You could make one using something like uuid (which we import at the top of the store).
 In `users`, we manually specified one.

 Alternatively, we can have Firestore generate a random id for us using `add()`, which is what is happening above.
 The messages are nested in the conversation document, however, are Firestore cannot generate an id for us, so we created one using the `uuid` module.
+That's it for setting the seed data up.

+## Inject the modules to the Vuex store

-Lastly, head back to `index.js` and import the modules, and add them the Vuex.Store constructor.
+Now we have some seed data ready to go, head back to `index.js` and import the `conversations` and `users` modules, and add them the Vuex.Store constructor.
 Previous code has been omitted for brevity.

 ```js
 import Vue from 'vue'